-Address 392A Camden Road and 1 Hillmarton Road, N7 and 394 Camden Road, N7 Ownership Renpark Limited; Embankment Building and Development Limited Approximate size of site 1,722sqm Current/previous use Vehicle repair depot (B2) in single storey building, meat packing centre and warehouse (B8) How the site was identified and relevant planning history 2013 Site Allocation (NH9).
-Extant planning permission for 392A Camden Road and 1 Hillmarton Road (permission references P121287 and P121288) Allocation and justification Redevelopment to provide mixed-use residential and business use.
+Current/previous use Vehicle repair depot (B2) in single storey building, meat packing centre and warehouse (B8).

+2013 Site Allocation (NH9).
+Planning permission for 392A Camden Road and 1 Hillmarton Road (references P121287 and P121288).

+Allocation and justification Redevelopment to provide mixed-use residential and business use.
 These roughly L-shaped plots of land should be considered as a cohesive scheme to enable the introduction of housing and retain employment at these under-utilised sites.
-Site designations and constraints Hillmarton Conservation Area In close proximity to Camden Road New Church Tower and Spire, a local landmark Camden Road/Parkhurst Road Priority Employment Location Development considerations There is a need for a consistent design approach between the sites, which together form a shared internal courtyard to provide amenity space for both developments.
-These sites benefit from frontages on to Camden Road and Hillmarton Road with the opportunity for both to better engage with the street and the surrounding public realm.
-The site crosses or is in close proximity to National Grid's high water a underground electricity transmission endogs. voltage underground electricity transmission cables.
-National Grid should be consulted on any development which may affect these cables.

-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative impacts).
-Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists, including providing information on the phasing of any proposed new housing.
-Upgrades to the existing water network infrastructure may be required as a result of demand anticipated from development on this site (including as a result of cumulative impacts).
+- Hillmarton Conservation Area. - In close proximity to Camden Road New Church Tower and Spire, a local landmark. - Camden Rd/Parkhurst Rd Priority Employment Location.

+- There is a need for a consistent design approach between the sites, which together form a shared internal courtyard to provide amenity space for both developments.
+These sites benefit from frontages on to Camden Road and Hillmarton Road with the opportunity for both to better engage with the street and the surrounding public realm. - The site crosses or is in close proximity to National Grid's high voltage underground electricity transmission cables.
+National Grid should be consulted on any development which may affect these cables. - Upgrades to the wastewater network may be required as a result of development on this site (including as a result of cumulative impacts).
+Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists, including providing information on the phasing of any proposed new housing. - Upgrades to the existing water network infrastructure may be required as a result of demand anticipated from development on this site (including as a result of cumulative impacts).
 Developers should engage with Thames Water at the earliest opportunity to determine the specific impact on infrastructure.
-Estimated timescale 2021/22-2025/26

-NH6: 11-13 Benwell Road

-by the second se

 Address 11-13 Benwell Road, N7 7BL

 Ownership Clearwell Creek Properties Limited

-Approximate size of site 1,315sqm

-Current/previous use Vacant warehouse formerly in business (B1) use
+Current/previous use Vacant warehouse formerly in business use

-How the site was identified and relevant planning history 2013 Site Allocation (HC4)
+2013 Site Allocation (HC4)

-Allocation and Retention and re-provision of business floorspace; an element of

-justification residential may be acceptable.
+Retention and re-provision of business floorspace; an element of residential may be acceptable.

-Site designations St Mary Magdalene Conservation Area

-and constraints Locally listed building nearby at 146-152 Holloway Road
+- St Mary Magdalene Conservation Area. - Locally listed building nearby at 146-152 Holloway Road.

-Development considerations The site frontage forms a narrow infill to the adjacent buildings facing Benwell Road, while the vast majority is a backland site enclosed by existing neighbouring buildings.
+The site frontage forms a narrow infill to the adjacent buildings facing Benwell Road, while the vast majority is a backland site enclosed by existing neighbouring buildings.
 Constraints posed by the physical boundaries and the neighbouring uses, plus limited access to the site, mean that significant alteration may be challenging.

-Site assembly with adjacent industrial sites could ensure better access and the provision of amenity space.
-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative impacts).
+Upgrades to the wastewater network may be required as a result of development on this site (including as a result of cumulative impacts).
 Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists, including providing information on the phasing of any proposed new housing.

-Estimated timescale 2021/22-2025/26

-NH7: Holloway Prison, Parkhurst Road
+Address Holloway Prison, Parkhurst Road, N7 0NU